asmundwien/safer-version-lens/README.md

 1. Install **Safer Version Lens** from the Marketplace
 2. Open any `package.json`
-3. Enable via Command Palette: `Safer Version Lens: Toggle Enabled`
-4. Look above each dependency for CodeLens update actions
+3. Look above each dependency for CodeLens update actions
-5. Click a version to update instantly — or browse `all versions` for details
+4. Click a version to update instantly — or browse `all versions` for details

-No configuration required to get started.
+No configuration required to get started — the extension is **enabled by default**.

 ---